-The most effective form of collagen for acting cartilage renewal
+The most effective form of collagen for the cartilage architecture

 Collagen is the main component of the joint cartilage, accounting for 65% of its structure.
 The cartilage itself contains specific cells, the chondrocytes, whose function is to manufacture the building blocks of its matrix, and we observe that these cells increase the synthesis of collagen when they are in contact with certain forms of collagen molecules.

 Overall, the usefulness of oral collagen in improving joint health has been demonstrated in various clinical trials, but the high potency Bioactive Collagen Peptides (HP-BCP) have greatly increased its effectiveness.
 Taken orally it is better assimilated and it concentrates in the joints where it stimulates cell metabolism in the joint cartilage.
 It increases the biosynthesis of collagen and proteoglycans, which together account for 95% of the cartilage.
 These two components are responsible for the elasticity and stability of the joint complex.

 The efficacy of HP-BCP has been confirmed in international clinical studies conducted by independent and renowned research institutes, such as the Collagen Research Institute in Kiel, Germany, Penn State University, Harvard University, and Tufts Medical Center in Boston.
 It can boost the natural regeneration process of cartilage tissue.

 A study from the Collagen Research Institute in Kiel, Germany has shown that HP-BCP Collagen peptides accumulate in joint tissue and stimulate cell biosynthesis to produce collagen and proteoglycans.
 The compound has shown its ability to support the growth of healthy joint tissue and this positive impact has also been observed using MRI (Magnetic Resonance Imaging) technology.*